ifeelgitty/Racing-Career-Manager/README.md

 This is a very early beta.
 You can already see how it works, most thingy actually do work, but there are bugs and missing functions everywhere(from starting a second season to, well, viewing your garage!).
 Also, in the process of adding new features I will overhaul old ones, so expect lots of changes and don't expect "savegames" to work.
 The App is certainly not self-explanatory, so I will at some point add appropriate tutorials/info screens in-app.
 This is also true for modding: I will create a manual that fully explains how to deal with the CSV-files, but that will be done when Im far enough to feel comfortable that the way I structure the CSV-files doesn't change much anymore(should be quite soon).

+**The vehicle list and race series included is not up to date and far from complete.
+It is mostly for demonstration and development purposes.
+Mod them as much as you like!**

 In the long term, lots of functionality will be added, from Sponsorships to random events and whatever else I can come up with.
 I will probably release a proper list of that at some point soon.
 Don't expect major upgrades to the User Interface soon, it will probably stay quite simple, as I find it a lot more fun to implement functionality codewise than having to deal with UI-stuff, which I find annoying.

 **I'm happy to get feedback in any way, suggestions for features, improvements, problems you ran into, bugs etc.**